nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

         In the simplest case, all the traffic for a given pathname is sent to the same group of servers.
         But Components also control more advanced shaping like header manipulation, URL rewriting, backend load‑balancing behaviors, cookie handling, and other settings.

+    - **Analytics**: auto-generated or custom dashboard offer observability (metrics, security event) at each object level Application Insights offer a clear visibility into the number, performance, and ownership costs of your apps With per‑app analytics, you gain new insights into app performance and reliability so you can pinpoint performance issues before they impact production.

 .. image:: ./_pictures/Controller-App-Security-topology-for-WAF-policies.svg
    :align: center
    :width: 800